brainhubeu/react-carousel/docs/examples/clickToChange.md

 ## Click to change
 By default, clicking the slides does nothing.
-You can change that behavior with clickToChange plugin.
+You can change that behavior with the `clickToChange` plugin.
 ```jsx render
 // import Carousel, { slidesToShowPlugin } from '@brainhubeu/react-carousel';
 // import '@brainhubeu/react-carousel/lib/style.css';